 The conundrum prevails even today.
 For example, when we see a computer, we all know the existence of programming languages.
 But just knowing the existence of "programmability" doesn't mean knowledge of programming.
 We must do certain actions to learn coding.
 The necessity to act was inbuilt into every endeavor — be it mining or handwoven textile.
 Maharishi was intrigued with this power of actions.
 What is so potent in actions that leads to cultivation of knowledge?
 Building on his father's ideas, he named this potency Karm Yoga - though the underlying science of actions was still a mystery.
 It would take couple more generations and an incarnation of Vishnu himself (as Krsna) to fully explain Karma.

 Śakti Muni however, widened the scope of Karm Yoga.
-He argued if consistent actions could lead to divine recital and research, then why can't the idea be applied to mundane works.
+He argued if consistent actions could lead to divine recital and research, then the method would work for mundane tasks as well.
 He believed one can be a Karm Yogi irrespective of the work they were pursuing.
 It didn't matter to him if one was a "reciter" or a "weaver" as long as they had intense focus on their objective, and tenacity to stick to one thing - generation over generation - just like his own family.
-He professed it was the lifelong practice that made one excel - it opened new horizons - even for grazing the cows.
+He professed it was the lifelong practice that made one excel - it opened new horizons - even for one grazing the cows.
 In fact, he believed one should adopt their family work for a child learns best from her parents.
 Children should build on the family business.
 The idea was adopted by many elite houses in letter and spirit.
 So much so if a child wanted to do something outside the family traditions, they were termed Varn Sankara - the destroyer of family values.

 While Śakti Muni's ideas had vision, and he pursued them with conviction, they failed to deliver consensus.
 The power brokers questioned him.
 They reasoned - how can a Nishaad (hunter) be same stature as a Naad Yogi?
 And if someone could attain Karm Yoga living with their families, doing their paternal chores, than who would join the congregation?